Installing a Let’s Encrypt certificate on cPanel

 Open cPanel and navigate to the SSL/TLS section.
 Here you can select the recommended certificate option:

-Press ‘save’ to go to the next step.
+Press ‘Save’ to go to the next step.
 This will show a new page containing three fields: CRT, KEY and CABUNDLE.
-You can copy the CRT, KEY and CABUNDLE fields from the Really Simple SSL wizard and paste them here.
+You can copy the CRT, KEY and CABUNDLE fields from the Really Simple Security wizard and paste them here.
 Once pasted, press ‘Install certificate’ to install the SSL certificate.

 Once installed, cPanel will show the SSL certificate as active: